MicrosoftDocs/Devices-docs/surface/use-system-center-configuration-manager-to-manage-devices-with-semm.md

    - **Completion** – Confirmation of the successful application creation is displayed when the application creation process is complete.
 Select **Close** to finish the Create Application Wizard.

 After the script application is available in the Software Library of Configuration Manager, you can distribute and deploy SEMM using the scripts you prepared to devices or collections.
-If you've configured the Microsoft Surface UEFI Manager assemblies as a dependency that will be automatically installed, you can deploy SEMM in a single step.
+If you've configured the Surface UEFI Manager assemblies as a dependency that will be automatically installed, you can deploy SEMM in a single step.
 If you haven't configured the assemblies as a dependency, they must be installed on the devices you intend to manage before you enable SEMM.

 When you deploy SEMM using this script application and with a configuration that is visible to the end user, the PowerShell script starts and the thumbprint for the certificate will be displayed by the PowerShell window.
 You can have your users record this thumbprint and enter it when prompted by Surface UEFI after the device reboots.